jteng2/CSE-403-RecipeCart/api_routes.md

 A 404 status code will be returned if the username or recipe name don't correspond to an existing user or recipe, respectively.

-A 400 (Bad request) will be returned if any of the fields are null or missing.
+A 400 (Bad request) will be returned if any of the fields are null or missing, or if the user already has the recipe saved.

 A 401 (Unauthorized) status code will be returned if the JWT token from `encryptedJwtToken` is invalid.
 ### Example response